Directions and industry requirements are regularly updated

 - workplace amenities such as kitchens, lunch rooms, communal areas, change rooms, toilets, drink fountains and vending machines

 Cleaning needs to be conducted in accordance with the DHHS information on cleaning and disinfecting for workplaces.

-There is no requirement to provide four square metres of space per person in lifts, however employers should still ensure, as far as reasonably practicable, that good hygiene practices and physical distancing is achieved in lifts and lift waiting areas.
+Employers should still ensure, as far as reasonably practicable, that good hygiene practices and physical distancing is achieved in lifts and lift waiting areas.

 Control measures may include:

 - reducing congestion during peak times by staggering start, finish and break times